maytemirabel/Unit-1/Projects/readme.md

 ```
 At the very beginning, the user is welcomed to the ledger and given two options, to login in if they have a pre existing account or to register if they do not.
 This code allows the user to do both.
 If registering, the user chooses their desired username and password, and they are also asked to confirm this password to see if they match.
 If all password requirements are satisfied, meaning the password is longer that 6 characters and neither the username nor the password have ever been inputed into the database "username.csv" before, the creditials of that user will be saved and stored into that said database.
 If the user is logging in, the program expects the user to input credentials that have been registered before and have been therefore found in the database.
 If they have, the user will proceed into the ledger but if they have not, the user will be asked to try again or to register if they haven't and they pressed loggin by mistake.

+This code was challenging as it was the first chunk of code I created for this project.
+I was new to setting up databases and the multiple values to store (username and password) made the experience difficult.
+I also needed to ensure that although the values existed in the database in order to allow the user to enter the ledger, the inputs had to be part of the same "line."
+On the other hand, the various password set up criteria the user needed to fulfill in order for the password to be accepted were quite simple as they are codes I am familiar therefore comfortable doing.

 ## Balance set up
 ```.py
 if new == 2: